iter8-tools/docs/docs/tutorials/integrations/kubernetes-gateway-api/blue-green.md

 ## Deploy initial version

-Deploy the initial version of the application ([httpbin](https://httpbin.org/)) using the Iter8 `release` chart by identifying the environment into which it should be deployed, a list of the versions to be deployed (only one here), and the rollout strategy to be used.
+Deploy the initial version of the application ([httpbin](https://httpbin.org/)) using the Iter8 `release` chart by identifying the environment into which it should be deployed, a list of the versions to be deployed (only one here), and the release strategy to be used.
 Note that we deploy the application to the namespace `test`.

 ???+ note "About creating a namespace for Linkerd deployments"
     When creating a namespace, it should be annotated so that all created pods are injected with the Linkerd proxy.
 This can be done, for example, by using the Linkerd CLI: